JoranJix/Undressify/README.md

 ## Info
-Due to reallife I have pased developement.
+Due to reallife I have pazsed developement.
 But don*t worry.
 Once things are going there normal way again, I will continue with my work.

 ## Intro